damccull/freetimeprogrammer/input/posts/adopting-remote-unifi-devices-with-windows-server-dhcp.md

 Reboot your APs and watch them magically appear in your UniFi Controller.

 # Conclusion
-Getting your UniFi APs working with a controller on another subnet can be a bit of a challenge.
+Getting your UniFi devices working with a controller on another network can be a bit of a challenge.
 All the tools needed already exist in one form or another, however, and with just a little research and guidance it shouldn't be too difficult to get yours set up.
 The bonus to using this method, from what I understand, is that the Ubiquiti Option 43 we created in this tutorial will not be offered unless it's requested via option 60.

 # References
 This is a APA formatted list of references I used to get my own server up and running properly, and to write this article.